miker704/Strife/patches.md

 ## Future additions and pending changes

+- Preparing to update to react 18
+  - Changes will require fixing setInvervals, setTimeouts, modals that popup on within components other than the ModalMangerContainer.

 - Action and process flow of banning and kicking users from a server or a dmServer will be reworked and be optimized by the Core Cable anaylzing the location of said user deciding the best course of action on whether a user should re-receive all their dm/servers or just a single one.
 The hope is also to reduce and eliminate problem areas on re-renders such as channel messages re-rendering a previous or newly received server/channels messages for half a second before reverting back to the proper messages.